Argyris Adalis

 · Mytilene

 The only son of the Adalis family, a wealthy family from Mytilene with origins from Moschonisia, was born in Mytilene.
-His father, Konstantis Adalis, was a foreman (master builder’s assistant) and an important member of the builders’ guild.
+His father, Konstantinos Adalis, was a builder’s assistant and an important member of the builders’ guild.
+His mother probably came from the Peloponnese.
+His paternal house is located in the neighborhood of Agios Therapon, which at that time was still a small temple adjacent to the ‘Hotel,’ a building that served the needs of a hospital but also offered accommodation to travelers.

 1854